DiLi-Lab/PoTeC/stimuli/ANNOTATION.md

 _precede_ the current word.
 If there is no punctuation mark before the word, the tag is "NA".
 * **Punctuation _after_ the word**: The tags of the punctuation mark(s) (can be more than one) that directly _follow_ the current word.
 If there is no punctuation mark after the word, the tag is "NA".
-* **Quote**: if the word is part of a quote
+* **Quote**: If the word is part of a quote.
-* **Parentheses**: if the word is part of an expression in parentheses
+* **Parentheses**: If the word is part of an expression in parentheses.
-* **Symbol**: if the word contains a symbol (e.g. "+Ende" contains the symbol "+") or other non-latin character
+* **Symbol**: If the word contains a symbol (e.g. "+Ende" contains the symbol "+") or other non-latin character.
-* **Hyphen**: if the word contains a hyphen (e.g. "DNA-Strang")
+* **Hyphen**: If the word contains a hyphen (e.g. "DNA-Strang").
-* **Clause beginning**: if the word is the first word of a clause
+* **Clause beginning**: If the word is the first word of a clause.
-* **Sentence beginning**: if the word is the first word of a sentence
+* **Sentence beginning**: If the word is the first word of a sentence.
-* **Word/Char indices in sentence/text**: several types of positional information on the words and characters in the text or sentences was added as tags.
+* **Word/Char indices in sentence/text**: Several types of positional information on the words and characters in the text or sentences was added as tags.

 ## DlexDB annotations

 Moreover, for each word, several word length measures, lexical frequency measures, and lexical neighborhood measures commonly used in reading research were extracted from the lexical database dlexDB  (Heister et al. 2011), which is based on the reference corpus underlying the  Digital Dictionary of the German Language (DWDS) corpus (DWDS, 2016).
 All extracted values were manually corrected by a linguistic expert labeller.
 In particular, the type-to-lemma mapping was disambiguated and incorrect database entries (e.g., incorrect lemmatization) were, whenever possible, corrected and otherwise re-coded as missing values.

 ### Manual correction